CYGNA: Publishing in Management, Psychology and International Business

 - Publishing in Psychology vs. Management Journals: Personal Experiences [presentation download] (Chen Chen Li, Southwestern University of Finance & Economics, China)

-At our fourth meeting one of Ling Zhang's co-authors - Chen Chen Li - joined us from China.
+At our fourth meeting one of Linn Zhang's co-authors - Chen Chen Li - joined us from China.
 Her background is in Psychology, so she presented about the differences between publishing in Psychology journals versus Management journals.
 Many of our members work in the area of Organizational Behaviour, International Management or Human Resource Management, sub-disciplines in which publishing in Psychology journals is not unusual.
 Hence, this was a very useful contribution for us.

 8th meeting 22 January 2016: Academy of Management Journal